createPureStateMachine

 */

-FSM_Internal_State is an opaque type.
+is an opaque type.
 You need not know or manipulate it.
 It only serves as an argument to a machine invocation.
-There are three semantics available depending on the shape of the fsm_state parameter:
+There are three semantics available depending on the shape of the fsm_state

-Shape of fsm_state Semantics
+Shape of fsm_state |

-undefined The pure machine uses its current internal state to process input.
+undefined | The pure machine uses its current internal state to process input . |

-null The pure machine is reset and restarts as if it has never been called previously.
+null | The pure machine is reset and restarts as if it has never been called previously. |

-opaque type The pure machine uses the state encapsulated in the opaque type to process input.
+opaque type | The pure machine uses the state encapsulated in the opaque type to process input . |

-The first shape of fsm_state allows using the pure API exactly as the stateful API if that is desired.
-This makes the stateful API a special case of the more general pure API.
-The second shape of fsm_state is useful to reset the machine without incurring the creation costs of rerunning the factory.
+is useful to reset the machine without incurring the creation costs of rerunning the factory.
 The third shape may be used in the context of property-based testing, where many paths through the machine graph are explored, and we want to avoid the cost of recreating from scratch the machine time for every path.
 When running thousands of tests, the improvement is sensible.
 Another use case is using a machine in asynchronous workflows.
 The pure API gives the possibility to embed the machine in a process that can be stopped (saving the machine state) and resumed (recalling the machine state).